sandarva3/CashFlow_Monitor/README.md

 - **User Registration:** Users without being registered can also use this tool.
 However, I strongly recommend creating an account for a more reliable and personalized experience.

+- **OAuth Authentication:** Cash-flow Monitor provides OAuth authentication, allowing users to log in securely with their Google account without hassle.

 ## Getting Started